rachelabrasier/rachelabrasier.github.io/presentations.md

 permalink: /presentations/
 ---

+### International Council for Central and East European Studies 10th World Congress
+#### Virtual, August 2021 *Forthcoming*
+Nighttime Lights in the Donbas: Modeling Conflict Migration Patterns in Ukraine Using Satellite Imagery

+### University of Texas at Dallas, Master's Research Project Presentations
+#### Virtual, 14 May 2021 *Forthcoming*
+Nighttime Lights in the Donbas: Modeling Conflict Migration Patterns in Ukraine Using Satellite Imagery

+### University of Texas at Dallas, Advanced GIS Final Presentations
+#### Virtual, 12 May 2021 *Forthcoming*
+Nighttime Lights in the Donbas: Modeling Conflict Migration Patterns in Ukraine Using Satellite Imagery

+### University of Texas at Dallas, Demographic and Epidemiological Analysis and Modeling Final Presentations
+#### Virtual, 11 May 2021 *Forthcoming*
+A Demographic GIS Analysis of Elementary School Locations in Dallas, Texas

 ### University of Texas at Dallas, GIS Day Poster Competition <img align="right" src="/images/2nd-place-medal.png" alt="drawing" width="100">
 #### Virtual, 18 November 2020
 Nighttime Lights in the Donbas [(Open poster as PDF)](Nighttime Lights in the Donbas_GIS Day.pdf)